kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson3_Querying_with_Outer_Joins.md

     -- Strategic recommendations
     CASE
-        WHEN dm.EmployeeCount = 0 THEN 'Consider department consolidation or hiring' WHEN dm.ActiveProjects = 0 AND dm.EmployeeCount > 0 THEN 'Identify project opportunities'
+        WHEN dm.EmployeeCount = 0 THEN 'Consider d.DepartmentName consolidation or hiring'
+        WHEN dm.ActiveProjects = 0 AND dm.EmployeeCount > 0 THEN 'Identify project opportunities'
         WHEN dm.Budget > dm.TotalSalaries * 1.5 THEN 'Expansion opportunity - under-utilized budget'
         WHEN sm.UniqueSkills < dm.EmployeeCount THEN 'Invest in skills development'